Grendizer Dam Base

 High Dream has been digging into the property with gusto, releasing an impressive array of Grendizer product.
 The Grendizer Dam Base is in the tradition of the classic Popy super robot bases of the 70’s.

 The base for Duke Fleed and his cohorts lies within a Dam, and springs to life when the services of Grendizer are called upon.
-Check out the action at the 3:00 minute mark below.

 The Grendizer Dam Base arrives courtesy of High Dream Corporation.

 The base comes in a simple, well-illustrated window box.
 The box is surprisingly heavy.

 Inside, a plastic clamshell houses the base, and a tiny Spazer is packaged separately.

 The Dam is a sturdy block of plastic and diecast.
 The whole front sloping panel is metal!
 You could use this thing as a bookend if you so desired.